ezakariaa/ezakariaa/README.md

 👋 My name is Zakaria ELORCHE, but I also go by the nickname zikos.<br>
 🌱 I’m currently studying Full Stack Software engineering at ALX program || 100DaysofCodes with FreeCodeCamp || CyberSecurity with TryHackMe.<br>
-👀 I’m interested in Games, Anime/Manga, Infography, WebDesign, Print On demand, Programming, Reading, Tripping & Outdoors...<br>
+👀 I’m interested in 🎮 Games, 😽 Anime/Manga, Infography, WebDesign, 👕 Print On demand, 💾 Programming, 📚 Reading, ⛺Tripping & Outdoors...<br>
 ✉️ How to reach me on Mail : zakariaorche@gmail.com<br>
 📞 How to reach me on whatsapp +212664170000<br>